CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 - What are environment images and how to configure them in Microsoft dev box and GitHub Codespaces.
 - Diferentiate which tool could be your option in your next project
-- Start a project in your pre-configured cloud environment development
+- Start a project in your pre-configured cloud environment

 ### Task 1: Create a reusable Microsoft dev box image ready for a spring boot project